rockcarry/v4l2test/readme.txt

 ============
 1. using build_ffmpeg_for_android.sh to build ffmpeg library.
-2. using NDK or android build environment to build test program
+2. using NDK or android build environment to build test program (I built these codes under AllWinner A33 Android 4.4 source code enviroment.
+    So I suggest using NDK version corresponding to Android 4.4.)

 Features